 All low-level concerns should be recorded in writing.
 The record should include details of the concern, the context in which the concern arose, and action taken.
 The name of the individual sharing their concerns should also be noted, if the individual wishes to remain anonymous then that should be respected as far as reasonably possible.
-These records will be kept in the head teachers locked cupboard.
+These records will be kept in the head teachers locked cupboard which is located in her office.